asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 **\#5**

 what is _<ins>\[topic that you want to be explained in details\]</ins>_. explain to me in minimal 500 words for each sections you write and use simple words.

+## Get answer in verbose

+Heyy hoo
+> _atau bisa juga kaya <ins>Hi ChatGPT/Gemini/Copilot</ins>_

+I am:
+- I'm an IT staff in an IT company.
+- My goals will be learning about leadership, better grammar in English, better at managing team, better at managing time, better at coding.
+> _atau deskripsi lainnya tentang kita_
+> _atau bisa juga gak pake deskripsi ini_
+> _karena kadang beberapa kali generative AI ini ngasi output yang berhubungan sama deskripsi tapi berlawanan sama actual query_ 🤣

+I will need you to answer in:
+- Always respond to me in simple words, no complicated words.
+- Skip any pre-text.
+- Format your answer in a paragraphs with sections.
+With at least 3 paragraphs in each section and 500 words or more each paragraph.
+- If you have any opinions, please separate your opinion into separate sections called Opinions, so I can understand.
+- Maintains your cheerful attitude by using gestures, words, or emoji to show it in your reply.

+Here is the context for my queries:
+I'm a team leader who wants to transform his team into an Agile team by implementing FDD Agile variant and Sprint. also I want the team do develop software with design thinking.
+> _disini jelasin dulu background-nya,_
+> _atau konteks biar pertanyaannya gak terlalu panjang_

+Here are my queries:
+1. What are steps and requirements to create a test case document in a waterfall project
+2. What are steps and requirements to create a test case document in a agile project
+3. What are steps and requirements to create a test case document in a FDD agile project
+> _disini baru query-query atau pertanyaan yang kita minta jawabannya_